Best Of19 min read

 Try Asana

-Asana's been around since 2008, and it shows — in a good way.
-The platform is genuinely mature, with a feature set that covers project timelines, workload management, goal tracking, and reporting.
-For nonprofits managing multiple simultaneous programs (say, a food bank running youth outreach, volunteer coordination, and a capital campaign all at once), Asana's ability to link tasks across projects without creating chaos is legitimately impressive.
+Asana's been around since 2008, and it shows—in the best way possible.
+The platform is genuinely mature, with solid project timelines, workload management, goal tracking, and reporting.
+When you're managing multiple programs at once (think food bank running youth outreach, volunteer coordination, and a capital campaign all simultaneously), Asana's ability to link tasks across projects without creating chaos is genuinely impressive.

-The nonprofit discount is real and meaningful: Asana offers free access to its Premium tier for organizations with up to 50 users through its Asana for Nonprofits program.
-That's a $13/user/month plan, completely gone.
+The nonprofit discount is real: Asana offers free access to its Premium tier for organizations with up to 50 users through Asana for Nonprofits.
+That's a $13/user/month plan—completely gone.
 For larger organizations, they offer 50% off paid tiers.
-Fun fact — that free Premium deal for 50 users represents over $7,800 in annual savings for a mid-size org.
-That's not a rounding error in a nonprofit budget.
+And here's the thing—that free Premium deal for 50 users represents over $7,800 in annual savings.
+That's not pocket change in a nonprofit budget.

 Key Features: